-- Applicants must be willing to make a 12-month commitment to the program.
+- Applicants must be willing to make a 11-month commitment to the program.

 - A letter of introduction and a resume

 - Four content samples.
-Samples can include newspaper and magazine clips, academic papers, blog posts and unpublished pieces.
+Samples can include newspaper and magazine clips, academic papers, blog posts, film pieces, podcasts and unpublished pieces.
 At least two content samples should be written samples not exceeding 1,500 words each.

 - An unofficial academic transcript issued by the applicant’s undergraduate institution (To be issued to America Media at 106 W. 56th St., New York City, NY 10019 or digitally through submittable).

 - Two letters of recommendation, one of which must be from a faculty member or a professional journalist who is familiar with the applicant’s media talents.

 - A description of three story ideas for America: 1) a self-reported feature or essay; 2) an article on an important debate from the world of politics, policy or ideas; 3) a multimedia story.
 The description of each of these ideas should not be longer than one paragraph.

 - December/January Review of applications and notification of first round decisions.

 - March: Online interviews with finalists; fellows announced.